Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 * Access to a [Snowflake account](https://signup.snowflake.com/) with ACCOUNTADMIN role.
 * Access to a [Twelve Labs account and API key](https://api.twelvelabs.io).
-* Access to video(s) uploaded to a publicly accessible URL. *NOTE: In this demo the videos have been uploaded to AWS S3.*
+* Access to video(s) uploaded to a publicly accessible URL. *NOTE: In this guide, a sample video uploaded to AWS S3 has been provided.*

 ## What You Will Learn